FredChamp/ReadTheDocTest/Installation/src/MacOSXInstall.rst

 Update the cloned repositories to the used version.
 Call the cmake-gui or change the cmake arguments with the console from the BinPkgs build folder location.
 Choose make as build tool for cmake.
 The following arguments have to be changed:

-- *ADDITIONAL_PROJECTS*: set the source location of fw4spl-ar-deps and fw4spl-ext-deps
+- :red:`ADDITIONAL_PROJECTS`: set the source location of fw4spl-ar-deps and fw4spl-ext-deps

-- *CMAKE_INSTALL_PREFIX*: set the install location.
+- :green:`CMAKE_INSTALL_PREFIX`: set the install location.

 Configure and generate the code.
 Compile the FW4SPL dependencies with make in the console.